KjellSchubert/cheatsheets/php.md

     echo "\nvar_dump(get_defined_vars()):";
     //var_dump(get_defined_vars()); // all vars in scope

+    // impl interface Iterator to have foreach work with custom classes,
+    // not just arrays, see http://php.net/manual/en/language.oop5.iterations.php

     // include files
     // You can replace 'include' with 'require', the latter will fail on error
     // (e.g. non existing file), the former will print warning only.